chaitu786/Mini-Page-Builder/README.md

 # Export Configuration:

-- Provides a button to export the current page configurations as a JSON file for easy storage and retrieval.
+- Provides a button to export the current page components configurations as a JSON file for easy storage and retrieval.

 ## Styling